 Paul & Daisy Soros Fellowships for New Americans

 The Paul and Daisy Soros Fellowships award up to $90,000 through tuition and stipend support for children of immigrant parents.

 For International Students

 The Institute of International Education and Fulbright Awards

-International students looking for funding for a Master of Fine Arts in Creative Writing at Sierra Nevada College should inquire about available resources at their local American Embassy.
+International students looking for funding for a Master of Fine Arts in Creative Writing at Sierra Nevada University should inquire about available resources at their local American Embassy.

 General information on how to fund graduate work in the U.S.